Involuntary admission for alcohol/drug users.

-The Prevention Of and Treatment for Substances Abuse Act 70 of 2008, section 33 requires a person who is closely associated to the person concerned (friend/family member), a community leader or a social worker to make a sworn statement (affidavit) in order to open an enquiry.
+The Prevention Of and Treatment for Substances Abuse Act 70 of 2008, section 33 requires a person who is closely associated with the person concerned (friend/family member), a community leader or a social worker to make a sworn statement (affidavit) to open an enquiry.

-This person has to be well acquitted with persons drinking or drug habits.
-The sworn statement has to outline the addicts drinking pattern if she/he:
+This person has to be well acquainted with the person's drinking or drug habits.
+The sworn statement has to outline the addict's drinking pattern if she/he:

 (c) commits a criminal act to sustain his or her dependence on substances.